All's Well That Ends Well: Analysis and criticism

+Modern editors have been inclined to assume a missing line between Helen’s terse defense of virginity (171) and her expansive list of lovers’ endearments (172–81).
+There has been a vigorous recent discussion of the dating and authorship of All’s Well, with Laurie Maguire and Emma Smith arguing that the play was co-authored with Thomas Middleton and that it should be re-dated to 1606–1607 (Maguire and Smith, 2012).
+All’s Well has been read as a play with a “Catholic aesthetic” (Woods, 2013).
+The play dramatizes the reality of life for many Catholics living in Jacobean England around the time of The Gunpowder Plot.

 Performance history

 No records of early performances of All's Well That Ends Well have been found.
 In 1741, the work was played at Goodman's Fields, with a later transfer to Drury Lane.
 Rehearsals at Drury Lane started in October 1741 but William Milward, playing the king, fell ill, and the opening was delayed until 22 January.
 Peg Woffington, playing Helena, fainted on the first night and her part was read.
 Milward fell ill again on 2 February and died on 6 February.
 This, together with unsubstantiated tales of more illnesses befalling other actresses during the run, gave the play an "unlucky" reputation, similar to that attached to Macbeth, which may have curtailed the number of revivals.

 Henry Woodward (1714–1777) popularised the part of Parolles in the era of David Garrick.
 Sporadic performances followed in the ensuing decades, with an operatic version at Covent Garden in 1832.

 The play, with plot elements drawn from romance and the ribald tale, depends on gender role conventions, both as expressed (Bertram) and challenged (Helena).
 With evolving conventions of gender roles, Victorian objections centred on the character of Helena, who was variously deemed predatory, immodest and both "really despicable" and a "doormat" by Ellen Terry, who also—and rather contradictorily—accused her of "hunt[ing] men down in the most undignified way".
 Terry's friend George Bernard Shaw greatly admired Helena's character, comparing her with the New Woman figures such as Nora in Henrik Ibsen's A Doll's House.
 The editor of the Arden Shakespeare volume summed up 19th-century repugnance: "everyone who reads this play is at first shocked and perplexed by the revolting idea that underlies the plot."

 In 1896, Frederick S. Boas coined the term "problem play" to include the unpopular work, grouping it with Hamlet, Troilus and Cressida and Measure for Measure.